juliakm/pipelines-containers/README.md

     docker build -t dockeragent:latest .
     ```

-2. Install the latest version of the agent, configures it, and runs the agent.
-The script targets the `myAgentPool` pool of a specified Azure DevOps or Azure DevOps Server instance of your choice.
+2. Install the latest version of the pipelines agent.
+Then, configures and run the agent.
+The agent script targets the `myAgentPool` pool of a specified Azure DevOps or Azure DevOps Server instance of your choice.
 Replace the `<PAT token>` and`<Azure DevOps instance>` values.
 Your PAT token needs to have read and write permission for agent pools.

     ```code
     docker run -e AZP_URL=<Azure DevOps instance> -e AZP_TOKEN=<PAT token> -e AZP_POOL=myAgentPool -e AZP_AGENT_NAME=mydockeragent dockeragent:latest